shovon/websocket-graph/specifications/architecture.md

    - The system MUST be real-time.
      - In other words, the system MUST be designed under the assumption that clients and servers react without unreasonable delay.
+       - A strategy to be compliant is to simply use WebSocket, or communicating via UDP
      - Implementers MAY define their own acceptance criteria for what "real-time" and "unreasonable delay" are.
        - Implementers SHOULD define contingencies for delivery guarantees (e.g. sequence numbers for deduplications in environments that implement specifications that implement ARQ).
    - Servers SHOULD ensure that the adjacency list remain tractable.